Boone County, Arkansas Records

 The following dates indicates what vital, land, probate, and court records are in Boone county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Boone County Clerk of Circuit Court has Court Records from 1869, Land Records from 1869 and Divorce Records are maintained among the equity records (Divorces issued prior to 1950 are located here.
 Divorces issued after 1950 can be found at the Arkansas Department of Public Health.
 The County Clerk of Circuit Court is the clerk of the circuit, chancery court, and juvenile court and usually acts as the ex-officio recorder of the county.
 The duties of the clerk are to maintain a record of all proceedings of the circuit, chancery and juvenile courts and to prepare the dockets for courts.
 They are also the ex-officio county recorder; and is responsible for recording deeds, mortgages, liens, and surety bonds, and many other orders and instruments which involve property within the county.

 - Boone County Clerk has Marriage Records from 1869 and has Probate Records from 1869.
 The County Clerk, as clerk to the probate court, the clerk files all instruments making them a matter of record in descendent estate cases, and swears in all witnesses in contested estates.
 The clerk, also in this capacity, maintains all records relative to adoptions and guardianship cases.

 - Boone County Assessor's Office maintains County tax records.
 These records are usually arranged by legal description and are not indexed.

 - Boone County Health Department

 - Learn More: State of Arkansas Census Records